-For specialists, there is a wide variety of sizes, types and colors among what the public commonly calls car paint flakes, because far beyond the simple Metal Flakes flakes used in automotive paint, on bodywork or on motorcycle fairings, there are different mother-of-pearl, aluminum or polyester particles, each of which has particular qualities and disadvantages.
+For specialists, there is a wide variety of sizes, types, and colors among what the general public commonly refers to as automotive paint glitter.
+Beyond the simple Metal Flakes used in automotive painting, whether on car bodyworks or motorcycle fairings, there are various nacres, aluminum, or polyester particles, each with its own specific qualities and drawbacks.

-Unlike an opaque micronized pigment (a flat color), automotive paint flake refers to a "large" pigment or particle that reflects light strongly, with a colorless or colored sheen.
-The sizes of a flake are much greater than that of mother-of-pearl or aluminum, these primary components of body paint.
-Indeed, we speak of flakes when the particle reaches at least a diameter of 100µm.
+Unlike a micronized opaque pigment (a solid color), automotive paint glitter refers to a "large" pigment or a particle that strongly reflects light, with either a colorless or colored reflection.
+The size of a glitter particle is significantly larger than that of nacre or aluminum, which are primary components of automotive paint.
+In fact, particles are considered glitter when their diameter reaches at least 100µm.

-There are flakes reaching an extreme size, little used in custom painting, up to 2000 or 4000µm, that is to say 2 or 4 millimeters, while the standard size is 200µm.
-What will differentiate between glitter types is thickness, opacity/transparency and visual effect.
+Some glitters can reach extreme sizes, rarely used in custom painting, up to 2000 or even 4000µm (2 or 4 millimeters), while the standard size is 200µm.
+What differentiates the types of glitter is their thickness, opacity/transparency, and visual effect.

 .